AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/_portfolio/triqdef.md

 Quantized Neural Networks (QNNs) are widely deployed in resource-constrained environments due to their efficiency.
 While quantization distorts gradient landscapes and weakens pixel-level attacks, it provides limited robustness against patch-based adversarial attacks, which remain highly transferable across bit-widths.

 We propose **TriQDef**, a quantization-aware defense framework that disrupts cross-bit transferability by targeting both feature and gradient alignment.
-The framework integrates a Feature Disalignment Penalty (FDP) to enforce semantic inconsistency, a Gradient Perceptual Dissonance Penalty (GPDP) to misalign gradient structure using perceptual metrics, and a Joint Quantization-Aware Training protocol to enforce robustness across multiple quantizers.
+The framework integrates a Feature Disalignment Penalty (FDP) to enforce semantic inconsistency, a Gradient Perceptual Dissonance Penalty (GPDP) to misalign gradient structure using perceptual metrics, and a Bit-Width-Aware Curriculum Training (BACT) strategy to progressively enforce robustness across quantization levels.

 Experiments on CIFAR-10 and ImageNet show that TriQDef reduces attack success rates by over 40% on unseen patch and quantization configurations while maintaining high clean accuracy.
 These results demonstrate that **structural alignment—not numerical precision—is the key enabler of patch transferability in QNNs**.